![]() |

 How Do I Get a Parking Permit?

-The City sells permits to downtown employees.
-To get a permit, contact the City's
+The City sells permits to downtown Milwaukie employees only.
+To get a permit, contact the City's permit provider, Diamond Parking Services online at https://www.dpseugene.com/milwaukie.html or call toll free at (877) 702-3339.

 How Much are Parking Permits?